kenta-mori3322/munv0/readme.md

 sudo cp $(which mund-manager) /usr/bin
 ```

-## Initialize the validator, where "validator3" is a moniker name
+## Initialize the validator with a moniker name
 ```
-mund init validator3 --chain-id test
+mund init [moniker_name] --chain-id testmun
 ```

 ## Validator3